 You should have honest and open discussions with your eye doctor and the rest of your cancer team.
 There are several questions you should ask to get a clear understanding of your cancer and the type of treatment options available to you.
 It is important to understand that your doctor wants to clear all your doubts and answer any questions you may have.

-Khan Eyelid and Facial Aesthetics, led by oculoplastic and reconstructive surgeon Dr. Tanya Khan, provides advanced eye care procedures to patients in Austin, Dallas, Texas, and surrounding locations.
+Khan Eyelid and Facial Aesthetics, led by oculoplastic and reconstructive surgeon Dr. Tanya Khan, provides advanced eye care procedures to patients in Plano, Dallas, Texas, and surrounding locations.

 First Notification of the Eye Cancer

 You should consider asking the following questions when you are first told of the eye cancer by your ophthalmologist or another doctor:

 - What type of eye cancer is it?